Kettle Moraine State Forest - Northern Unit

 Mauthe Lake campground

 Mauthe Lake campground has 135 sites, including 51 electrical sites, one shower building with flush toilets in the 300 loop and several vault toilets throughout the campground.
 The campground is located within the Mauthe Lake Recreation Area.
-The beach area has playground equipment and vending machines with snacks and beverages.
-Concessions are available for watercraft rental.
+The beach area has playground equipment.
+Food/drink concessions and kayak/canoe rentals are available seasonally.
 Campsites accessible to people with disabilities are also available.
-A sanitary dump station and recycling/garbage station is provided for registered campers.
+A sanitary dump station and recycling/garbage station are provided for registered campers.
 Mauthe Lake campground is open for camping year-round.